Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 Here is another example:

 - If you plan on majoring in bioengineering, you’ll want to think beyond biology and engineering, as this is implied in the name of the major.
-You could be interested in a humanity like anthropology, which attempts to explain how human cultures work – an interest that may inform and enrichen your primary focus.
+You could be interested in a humanity like anthropology, which works to explain how human cultures work – an interest that may inform and enrichen your primary focus.

 If you can’t think of a particular interest that would be completely new to you, consider a topic outside your academic focus that you want to become better versed in.